electron/i18n/contributing.md

 - If you find an error in the source English docs, open a pull request on the [electron/electron](https://github.com/electron/electron/tree/master/docs) repository.
 - If you've been working as a translator and want to have more influence over the approved translations in your language, let us know and we'll make you a proofreader.

-Electron's localization effort uses [Crowdin], an awesome platform for collaborative translation.
+Electron's localization effort uses Crowdin, an awesome platform for collaborative translation.
 Changes on Crowdin are  automatically turned into pull requests on this GitHub repository.